Virtual International Symposium on Cognitive Architecture (VISCA 2021)

 There are no registration fees or other costs.
 All that we ask is that you register so we can provide you access to the symposium and the materials we collect.
-The symposium will be a live event, June 4-5, 10am-5:30pm EDT both days, with limited questions following each presentation (and some short breaks).
-We plan to capture the lectures and make them available after the symposium.
+The symposium will be a live event, June 8-11, with the exact times varying each day, but always between 10am-1:30pm EDT.
+Each day will consist of a series of 30 minute talks followed by a 30 minute moderated discussion session.
+Videos of the presentations will be available after the symposium.

 We will use Zoom Webinar for the presentations.
 An email will be sent to all registrants with details of how to participate.
 Email firstname.lastname@example.org if you have questions.

 For those interested in the Soar cognitive architecture, the Soar Workshop will be held June 14.

 Author information and a video of the talk will be available in the future via the links associated with talk titles.

 No ordering of speakers within sessions just yet: Currently alphabetical.
 Talk titles are tentative.

 June 8, 10:00am-1:00pm EDT: Greg Trafton Session Chair

 |Antonio Chella||University of Palermo||The Inner Speech of a Cognitive Architecture|